Equal pay and the law

 This means someone must not get less pay compared to someone who is both:

-- the opposite sex to you
+• the other sex to them

 Employers are 'associated' if any of the following apply: